Stochastic Precipitation Generation for the Chesapeake Bay Watershed using Hidden Markov Models with Variational Bayes Parameter Estimation: Discussion

 Future work will focus on explicitly parameterizing the spatial dependence by augmenting the emission distribution with a copula.
-While the current model can by and large captures the spatial patterns in the data, parameterizing the dependence will help identify states or areas where it plays the biggest role.
+While the current model accommodates the spatial heterogeneity in the data implicitly through the Markov chain, explicitly parameterizing the dependence will help identify states or areas where it plays the biggest role.
 This is especially important for precipitation, whose spatial distribution is not as smooth as, say, temperature.
 We have used copulas in previous work to estimate spatial correlations in an HMM \citep{MajumderJSM2020}, but it has been in the context of maximum-likelihood estimation using the Baum-Welch algorithm and not in a Bayesian setup.
 We would also like to incorporate downscaled climate model outputs as covariates for the model as in \citet{RobertsonKirshnerSmyth2004}.
 This has two benefits - it will allow us to tune its behavior, and we would also be able to specify a more sophisticated non-homogeneous HMM (NHMM) where the Markov chain parameters can be made to vary by month, or even by season.
 An NHMM, however, has additional computational complexity; the transition matrix parameters tend to be linked to covariates by a probit or logistic link function, and the resulting model is no longer in the conjugate exponential family.
 Finally, we would like to explore model selection in more detail, both in terms of the model size as well as our choice of distribution used to specify positive precipitation.